-- You’d like to build your business’ creditworthiness.
+- You’d like to build your business’s credit

 Business equity loans: The best of both worlds

 If your small business already has some valuable assets, you might want to consider taking out a business equity loan instead.
-These work similar to home equity loans except instead of putting your house up for collateral, your commercial real estate or equipment is at stake.
+These work similarly to home equity loans, except instead of putting your house up for collateral, your commercial real estate or equipment is at stake.

-Also you typically can’t get a business equity loan from your bank or mortgage lender.
-Instead, you’ll have to borrow from a lender that specializes in business loans.
+However, you typically can’t get a business equity loan from your bank or mortgage lender.
+You’ll have to borrow from a lender that specializes in business loans.

 What's the difference between business equity financing and a business equity loan?